jaedsonpys/cookiedb/README.md

     </a>
 </p>

-CookieDB is a noSQL database that uses the `document` model with all data encrypted, take advantage of the *performance and security* to create your projects that need a **quick storage** and are simple to use.
-Read the [CookieDB full documentation](https://jaedsonpys.github.io/cookiedb) to understand the methods available for creating, reading, updating and deleting data in the database.
+CookieDB is a noSQL database that uses the `document` model with all data encrypted using AES-256, take advantage of *performance and security* to create your projects that need **fast storage** and simple to use, where you have full control over the data.
+Read the [full CookieDB documentation](https://jaedsonpys.github.io/cookiedb) to understand the methods available to create, read, update, and delete data in the database.

 ## Getting started